 The Library is open seven days a week during semester instruction.
 Hours are posted each semester including any exceptions for holidays and breaks.
 Hours for the Architecture and Planning Library (APL) on the third floor, and the Robert L. Brown History of Medicine Collection are posted separately.

 HSL offers a variety of services and access to resources both in the library, through the HSL Web site, and through the Catalog.
 Our vast electronic resources collection offers thousands of e-journals, e-serials and databases linked from the web page.
-Affiliated users can also access the HUBNET information system.

 Interlibrary loan and document delivery services are offered through Delivery+.

-Wireless connection is available through the building.
+Secure wireless connection is available through the building.